No ratings yet

 Why you’ll love this recipe

-• Comforting: The thick hearty texture of this leek and potato soup without cream is absolutely satisfying and wonderful.
+• Comforting: The thick hearty texture of this leek and potato soup without cream is so wonderful.
 I can’t wait for you to try it.
 It pairs perfectly with this Easy Sauteed Chicken Breasts Recipe.

-• Easy: I consider this an easy soup because there are just 5 simple ingredients just like my Fast Chorizo Carbonara.
+• Easy: I consider this a super easy leek and potato soup because there are just 5 simple ingredients – just like my Fast Chorizo Carbonara.

 • Healthy: Did I mention it’s healthy too?
 A bowl of my easy leek potato soup only has 250 calories and 13 grams of fat.